Andrey-Volkovitskiy/python-django-developer-project-52/README.md

 **This is the final training project of "Python Developer" specialization.**

-Django web application for practicing CRUD operations and user permissions with ClassBasedViews, Models, and high test coverage.
+*Django / DRF web app that helps office workers manage tasks* Django web application for practicing CRUD operations and user permissions with ClassBasedViews, Models, and high test coverage.
 Extended with REST API.
+Locilized

 Deployed at: https://task-man.up.railway.app/

+* Implemented the web app using Django ClassBasdViews
+* Practiced implementation of CRUD operations and user permissions
+* The UI localized in two languages (Eng/Ru) using i18n
+* REST API added using DFR
+* The app covered with 126 tests (unit & end-to-end)
+* Parametrized fixtures and fixture factories used
+* The code refactored to follow DRY, KISS

 ---
 ### Tests and code quality assessment: